mbevand/covid19-age-stratified-ifr/README.md

 ## Findings

 The overall IFR estimates, with the exception of Levin et al., are relatively consistent with each other, usually within 30-40%.
+Levin et al. is up to 2-fold higher than the others, depending on the country.

 The country with the oldest population is expected to have the highest overall
 IFR: Japan at 1.3-1.6% (excluding Levin et al.)